Arthur Lloyd (musician): Career

 Lloyd achieved success early in his career.
-In 1863, the Song of Songs became a popular hit with copies of the sheet music being sold in the thousands.
-He had enormous popular success with Not For Joseph (1868), a tune that was inspired by a chance meeting with a London bus conductor, who spoke about himself in the third person.
-This became the first comic tune to sell more than 100,000 copies In the 1860s, Lloyd, along with contemporaries Alfred Peck Stevens and George Leybourne, were instrumental in developing a new style of music hall performer, known as the lion comique or swells.
+In 1863, the "Song of Songs" became a popular hit with copies of the sheet music being sold in the thousands.
+He had enormous popular success with "Not for Joseph" (1868), a tune that was inspired by a chance meeting with a London bus conductor, who spoke about himself in the third person.
+This became the first comic tune to sell more than 100,000 copies In the 1860s, Lloyd and contemporaries Alfred Peck Stevens and George Leybourne were instrumental in developing a new style of music hall performer, known as the lion comique or "swell".
 In this style, performers relied less on copying burlesque, and instead sought inspiration in their everyday experiences and the colourful characters of daily street life.
 Audiences loved to join in the chorus and "give the bird."

 Lloyd achieved great success with his character-songs in the 1870s.
 He wrote songs for his own performances, as well as for other artists.
-His repertoire specialised in Cockney songs with many titles devoted to the subject of costermongers.
+He specialised in Cockney songs, with many titles devoted to the subject of costermongers.
 Unlike other music hall composers, his songs were not entirely dependent on the performer's ability to mimic Cockney accents and mannerisms, but rather the lyrics used a "quaintness of fancy" and humour.

-A prolific composer, Lloyd wrote over one thousand songs, most of them now forgotten, except for Married to a Mermaid (1866) which is occasionally sung in the UK.
+A prolific composer, Lloyd wrote over one thousand songs, most of them now forgotten, except for "Married to a Mermaid" (1866) which is occasionally sung in the UK.
 He performed for the Prince of Wales and other royalty on a few occasions (command performances).
 Lloyd was the first prolific and successful singer-songwriter for music hall.

 As a performer, he toured extensively, working with leading actors, comedians and musicians of the period.
-He toured America and Canada during 1893–94 to produce his musical comedy, Our Party.
+He toured the United States and Canada during 1893–94 to produce his musical comedy, Our Party.
 Lloyd was also an impresario who operated his own theatrical company, known simply as Arthur Lloyd's Musical Company.